Kevin Rose: Digg

+In 2025, more than a decade after he originally sold it, Rose re-purchased Digg with Reddit cofounder Alexis Ohanian and re-launched it as a rebooted version of Digg's news aggregator with digging and burying features restored and the tagline: "The front page of the internet, now with superpowers."
+During its closed beta stage, it offered 21 generalized communities such as gaming, technology, and entertainment, and was open to 67,000 users on an invite-only basis.
+Its open beta launched to the public on January 14, 2026.

 Television

 Rose was hired as a production assistant for The Screen Savers.
 He began appearing on-air in the "Dark Tip" segments and on Unscrewed with Martin Sargent, where he provided information on developing computing activities.
 He became a regular co-host when Leo Laporte left TechTV on March 31, 2004.
 On March 25, 2004, Comcast's G4 gaming channel announced a merger with TechTV, which resulted in a round of layoffs.
 Rose moved to Los Angeles to stay with G4.
 On May 22, 2005, Rose reached an agreement with G4 that released him from his contract and went on to create Systm and later, Revision3, where he co-hosted Diggnation alongside Alex Albrecht for 6 years.

 Guest appearances

 Kevin Rose appeared on the first episode of R&D TV alongside Diggnation co-host Alex Albrecht.
 On November 14, 2007, he was a contestant on a game show on Gigaom's NewTeeVee Live.
 On March 11, 2009, April 16, 2010, and November 28, 2011, Rose was a guest on Late Night with Jimmy Fallon, along with fellow Diggnation host Alex Albrecht.